The only way to experience the rugged landscape of Queensland.

 The Scenic Rim Trail Bike tour

 As I was to discover on the Scenic Rim Trail Bike tour, which weaves a path through a spectacular portion of the Brisbane hinterland, mountain biking is also the perfect means by which to see vast, otherwise impenetrable corners of Australia.
 That’s not to say that it isn’t a trying, lung-busting, but ultimately exhilarating form of travel.
+If you do not have a bike for the tour, To take a look at Ecosmo Bikes’ complete range of folding bicycles, just click here.

 Our snaking journey among the mountains that constitute the periphery of the Scenic Rim, a region of lush bush and farmland hemmed by extinct volcanoes, begins at Spicers Peak Lodge.
 High up in the hills, it’s a tempting retreat set in a forest clearing with views out across to its namesake Spicers Peak, so called after Peter Spicer who stumbled across it looking for escaped convicts, whose hard labour was helping to create the New World.